 If you’re facing a crisis that also affects people outside your organization, you must identify those employees who directly interface with the public and equip them with the correct information.
 If all of your employees are not on the same page, they will just expand the problem by giving out incorrect data.

 Question #3 – Are you able to work speedily at your organization?
 Are there any clunky processes or a lack of skill or competence that might prevent smooth-as-possible crisis communications?

 Speedy communication in times of crisis is everything.
 Rumors can travel at the speed of light via social media, so make sure you have the technology and strategy to manage the information going in and out of your organization.

 Being Equipped for any Potential Problems

-It’s entirely possible that your company will never experience a crisis on the same level as that of Walmart or Apple.
-But you can’t afford to take that chance.
+You can’t afford to take that chance.
+A crisis will happen at some point or another.
 Make sure your internal communications plan is ready for any crisis.